Courtois Cardiovascular Biorepository

 There are several examples of risk factors that lead to heart disease and stroke.

-There are risk factors that can be controlled by simply changing your lifestyle and habits.
-These risks include:
+First, there are risk factors that can be controlled by simply changing your lifestyle and habits.
+These lifestyle risks include:

 - Unhealthy diet